ym2805/XIM-GSAPP-Fa20/src/tools/README.md

 ### Sources, Calculations + Metrics
 <!--add text and/or images for any sources for you metrics, calculations & equations, assumptions and specific metric output-->

-This tool uses this method of calculating X from this source.
+<p>This tool uses this method of calculating X from this source.
 The metric is derived in this manner.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.</p>

 ### Limitations & Context
 <!--add text and/or images that expose potential for bias by stating limitations (ie what does this tool not do,) and the context in which it was created.-->